DANYSR8/ENEE_3141_DigiComm/Lab 6 SNR_BER/Lab 6 SNR_BER .md

 #### Band-Limiting the Nosiy Signal

-The figures follow the same setup as before but in this case the an Basebamd Low Pass filtrer was implmented in order to limit the amount of noise to seen by the signal and in short maitian the orginal signal.
-But we can see the more noise that is intorduce to the signal the filter will try to do it best as in maintian the orginal singal but will evneullty lead to the flat section of the digtal section to become waving and vary in there amplitude.
-This can be seen in the 0dB figure.
+The figures below follow the same setup as before, but in this case, a Baseband Low Pass filter was implemented to limit the amount of noise seen by the signal and, in short, maintain the original signal.
+However, we can observe that as more noise is introduced to the signal, the filter will attempt its best to maintain the original signal but will eventually lead to the flat section of the digital signal becoming wavy and varying in amplitude.
+This effect is evident in the figure with a 0dB.

-Noiseing 20dB Digital Signal with channel low pass
+Noise 20dB Digital Signal with channel low pass

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/57ca459d-5bac-47c9-a84f-59e2a3f5c3ff)

-Noiseing 6dB Digital Signal with channel low pass
+Noise 6dB Digital Signal with channel low pass

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/b8cf0be9-bfa7-49a3-9d0c-e83a6b5f7276)

-Noiseing 0dB Digital Signal with channel low pass
+Noise 0dB Digital Signal with channel low pass

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/287feee3-35e3-44de-88b8-e764b90f7746)

 #### Determining SNR

-The table below was acomplised by mesuring the RMS volatge values of the corresioling singal by messuring each indicula while the other would be disconnected from the adder.
-The value would then be subsituded into the equation seen below to get there SNR in both ratio and Logarthimic forms.
+The table below was compiled by measuring the RMS voltage values of the corresponding signal.
+Each signal was measured individually while the other was disconnected from the adder.
+The obtained values were then substituted into the equation seen below to calculate their Signal-to-Noise Ratio (SNR) in both ratio and logarithmic forms.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/3df5475a-2104-4b21-bbb9-0aa2c1638e0c)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/3f04b160-dc94-4533-860a-9d8e856d3b2c)

-As for calutaing the SNR using the altenative way the equation below was implmented, and the entireitly of the data colected can be seen in the table below aswell.
+As for calculating the SNR using the alternative method, the equation below was implemented, and the entirety of the data collected can be seen in the table below as well.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/2bf67b97-3696-4346-b7ab-31345bd727d1)